How to become a construction manager

 What does a construction manager do?

 Construction managers handle the complete coordination of projects in civil engineering and infrastructure, commercial and residential buildings, houses, and even large-scale parking garages.
-They manage crews of laborers and skilled trades, as well as permits, and equipment and machinery rentals.
+They manage crews of labourers and skilled trades, as well as permits, and equipment and machinery rentals.

 Duties and tasks